How this policy applies

 We will not disclose your personal information for the purpose of advertising, or direct marketing of third party goods and services.

-EMC is an Australian company, however some of our service providers are located overseas, including in the United States and Singapore.
+EMC is an Australian company, however some of our service providers are located overseas, including the United States, the United Kingdom and Singapore.
 Before we disclose your information to our overseas service providers, we will take all reasonable steps to ensure that they comply with the Australian Privacy Principles, and only use your information for the purposes outlined in this Policy.
 You consent to us disclosing your personal information to overseas recipients on that basis.

 We may need to disclose your personal information to a person or authority if we are required to do so by law.